FAQs

 Annual adjustment provisions under Part V of the Pension Act require that the basic pension amounts listed in Schedule I be adjusted annually based on the statutory formula set out in section 75 of the Pension Act.

 Annual adjustments ensure that basic monthly disability pensions and awards keep pace with the cost of living and price inflation.
-The annual adjustments are based on calculations that take into account: (a) annual increases in the Canadian Consumer Price Index; and (b) average wages of certain categories of federal public sector employees minus income tax for a single person calculated in the province with the lowest combined provincial and federal income tax rate (“Wage Rate”).
+The annual adjustments are based on calculations that take into account: (a) annual increases in the Canadian Consumer Price Index (“CPI”); and (b) average wages of certain categories of federal public sector employees minus income tax for a single person calculated in the province with the lowest combined provincial and federal income tax rate (“Wage Rate”).

 Who can participate in this class proceeding and why would you?icon-arrow-down

-All members and former members of the Canadian Armed Forces and Royal Canadian Mounted Police, and their spouses, common law partners, dependants, survivors, orphans, and any other individuals, including eligible estates of all such persons, who received – at any time between 2002 and the present – disability pensions, disability awards and other benefits from Veterans Affairs Canada that were affected by the annual adjustment of the basic pension under section 75 of the Pension Act including, but not limited to, the awards and benefits listed at Schedule “A” of the certification order:
+All Canadian Armed Forces and Royal Canadian Mounted Police members and veterans, and their spouses, common-law partners, dependents, survivors, orphans, and any other individuals, including eligible estates of all such persons, who received, at any time between January 1, 2024 and the present – disability pensions and other benefits from Veterans Affairs Canada that were affected by the annual adjustment of the basic pension under section 75 of the Pension Act including, but not limited to, the awards and benefits listed below:

-• Veterans Well-being Act: disability award; and clothing allowance;
+• Veterans Well-being clothing allowance;

 What do I need to do to take part in the proceeding?icon-arrow-down